-- Floors should be maintained in a safe, clean condition by: - Sweeping up any dust, dirt, trash, glass, etc. - Mopping up any standing water/non-hazardous spills - Displaying a "Wet Floor Sign" where there is wet floor (includes removing the "Wet Floor Sign" when the floor has dried) - Keeping extension cords/hoses/ropes off the floor - Keeping walk-off mats and rugs flat on the floor (not bunched up)
+- o Floors should be maintained in a safe, clean condition by: - Sweeping up any dust, dirt, trash, glass, etc. - Mopping up any standing water/non-hazardous spills. - Displaying a "Wet Floor Sign" where there is wet floor (includes removing the "Wet Floor Sign" when the floor has dried).

+- Keeping extension cords/hoses/ropes off the floor, and displaying signage or hazard cones, if necessary, when cords/hoses/ropes are in use. - Keeping walk-off mats and rugs flat on the floor (not bunched up).